konomu/lagrange-personal/_posts/2024-08-24-wa-ga-topic-presence.md

 As highlighted in the diagram, new information may sometimes be familiar information, such as "君" in the sentence ｢君が主役だ。｣.

 The two topic sentences fit the generalization that "は marks old information, and が marks new information."
 However, the topicless sentence isn't so straightforward.
 In the example, there is no nuance that we are emphasizing "富士山" as new information in relation to "見える".[^7] However, it is nonetheless marked by が.
 This is not an exceptional instance.
-The が in this sentence is not exclusive, but subject-marking.
+The が in this sentence is not exclusive, but descriptive.
 Thus, it is natural to recognize the **entirety** of the sentence ｢富士山が見えるよ。｣ as new information.
 This makes grammatical sense since many topicless sentences serve to describe some spontaneous event or to change the subject.

 [^7]: The exclusive interpretation (marking "富士山" as new information) is possible, but disqualifies it as a topicless sentence.